fodela/BackEnd_notes/deployment.md

 Nodes: The machines in a cluster.
 These can be virtual, physical, or a combination of both.

 - Pods: It is considered as the smallest unit in a cluster.
 It is a logical group of containers on a node that runs a particular module/application.
 A pod consists of one or more containers, shared storage resources, and a unique IP address.
 Note that all the containers within a Pod share the namespaces and filesystem volumes.
 Pods are not persistent, and may be brought up and down by the master during scaling.

+#### Kubernetes Cluster Architecture

+1. The core of Kubernetes is the cluster.
+A cluster comprises several node machines for running containerized applications and a master for managing the nodes.
+Each node is capable of running multiple pods (a group of containers).
+Therefore, each node has a container runtime, such as Docker, installed on it.

+2. Nodes are managed by the Master system.
+Each node in the cluster must have a container runtime, such as Docker.
+   A given node can host multiple PODs.
+3. The PODs (a logical group of containers) are running independent modules of an application.
+In the last lesson, it was a single container running a module.
+4. The PODs are replicated across multiple nodes.